 How do I apply?

-Application is via an online application form on the Natspec Awards website.
+Application is via an online application form.
 No paper applications will be accepted.
-Further information about the application process will be announced shortly.

 How much work is involved in applying for an award?

-You will need to look carefully at the project eligibility and specific category criteria for the award(s) in which you are interested.
+You will need to look carefully at the criteria for the category/ies you plan to apply for.
 This will help you describe your project in a way that demonstrates why you think it is deserving of an innovation award.
 Our application form has been designed to help you structure your submission to align with the criteria.

-Then all you need to do is complete the online application form and upload any additional evidence you want to provide, ensuring you are adhering to any word / size limits.
+Then you need to complete the online application form and upload any additional evidence you want to provide, ensuring you are adhering to any word / size limits.

 How many awards can I apply for?

 Each college is eligible to apply for all eight awards.
-There is a maximum of one application per category.
-You cannot enter the same project into more than one category.
-For example, you cannot enter a project involving work with employers into both the ‘Inter-disciplinary working’ and ‘Pathways into employment’ categories.
+There is, however, a maximum of one application per category and you cannot enter the same project into more than one category.
+For example, you cannot enter a project involving work with employers into both the ‘Innovative partnership working’ and ‘Innovative routes into employment’ categories.
 You will need to choose the category which you think best fits your project.